ECCO0220/Ecommence-SQL_User_Analysis/README.md

 Task 2:Deeper Dive on Repeat:

- understand the minimum, maximum, and average time between the first and econd session for customers who do come back
+ understand the minimum, maximum, and average time between the first and second session for customers who do come back

 <img width="248" alt="image" src="https://user-images.githubusercontent.com/74843963/199109516-3134f8f0-e080-4fd5-a369-5587a05b8cf6.png">